DanThePanMan/100-days-of-code/log.md

 **Thoughts**
 all around pretty easy, however I would like to speed up my learning a bit and start the next project using css grid.

+### Day 55 February 26, 2024 ###

+I learned about more grid properties and did some exercises.
+However I did not finish the final question since it is a bit difficult for me.
+However I will try to figure it out tomorrow when I have more time